golamrabbanyshikder/golamrabbanyshikder/README.md

 - 👋 Hi, I’m @golamrabbanyshikder
 - 👀 I’m interested in Software Backend developer
 - 🌱 I’m currently learning java,spring boot,mysql
-- 📫 How to reach me,this my linkedin id(https://www.linkedin.com/in/golam-rabbany/).You will contact with this.
+- 📫 How to reach me,this is my linkedin id(https://www.linkedin.com/in/golam-rabbany/).You will contact with this.

 <!---
 golamrabbanyshikder/golamrabbanyshikder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.